Notification Of Executives And Related Parties’ Transactions With Nilfisk Shares

-This notification is an 'Initial notification' regarding the purchase of 450 shares in Nilfisk by Ole Kristian Jødal, member of the Board of Directors.
-The shares have been purchased on November 15, 2024, at a total price of DKK 48,060.
+This notification is an 'Initial notification' regarding the purchase of 4,000 shares in Nilfisk by Peter Nilsson, Chair of the Board of Directors.
+The shares have been purchased on November 19 and November 21, 2024, at a total price of DKK 421,400.
+The shares have been bought through Poleved Industrial Performance AB, which is closely related to Peter Nilsson.

 1. Details of the person discharging managerial responsibilities / person closely associated